Gabriele-Zini/js-biglietto-treno/README.md

 }
 ```

-2. set conditions and message in case of user input error only for kilometers with the function: conditionKm.
+2. set conditions and message in case of user input error only for negative kilometers value with the function: conditionKm().

 ```javascript
 // km condition